Who we are

 Have you ever thought that the Bible might be living, active and useful for anything other than propping the door open?
 Well, we find those descriptions of the Bible in the Bible!

 If you're interested in exploring the big story of the Bible and seeing what difference it might make to your daily life, we recommend this book - "Whole Life, Whole Bible".

 Click here to find out more.

-We are currently running The Bible Course.
+We also run The Bible Course at different times during the year.
 This is an eight-week course that helps you to get to grips with the big story of The Bible.
 If you'd like to get a taste of what the course is all about, just click here.

-The course starts on Monday 25th January.
-Because of the current restrictions, we will be running it online.
-If you would like to take part, please email us ASAP: email@example.com, or phone us on 01704 547805.
+If you would like to take part when we run it again, please email us: firstname.lastname@example.org, or phone us on 01704 547805.

 Prayer - what's that all about?
 Good question.
 Someone once said, "When I pray, it sometimes feels like I'm sending emails to a non-existent inbox".
 Is anyone listening?
 Then again, lots of other people are convinced that God really is there, he really does want to hear from us, and he really is listening!

 If you're interested in exploring prayer, we run 'The Prayer Course' on a regular basis.
 It's described as 'A simple guide to prayer for normal people'.
 No previous knowledge is required and all are welcome.

 To get more of an idea about the course, click here.